ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

     > This uses the C# 10 conventions for namespace and global using directives.
 Reference [What's new in C# 10](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10).

-2. Add a strongly typed WeatherClient class called `WeatherClient.cs` in the frontend project.
+2. Add a typed HttpClient class called WeatherClient to the frontend project.

     ```csharp
     using System.Text.Json;